Parameter Inference with Bifurcation Diagrams: Introduction

 For the purposes of introducing this work, we will consider the simplest class of bifurcations known as \textit{co-dimension one} bifurcations not including limit cycles.
 Therefore $\targets$ should contain conditions for which we hypothesise changes in multi-stable behaviour.
 Let the equations be

-In the context of the differential equations, and not considering limit cycles for now, a co-dimension one bifurcation can be defined by a set of conditions on the determinant of the Jacobian $\Det$.
+In the context of the differential equations, and not considering limit cycles for now, we show that a static non-degenerate bifurcation can be defined by a set of conditions on the determinant of the Jacobian $\Det$.
 The determinant of the Jacobian quantifies the rate at which trajectories in a local patch of state-space $u\in\Reals^N$ converge or diverge.
 Let $s\in\Reals$ parametrise the curves that trace out the bifurcation diagram.
 Any location on the curve $u(s)$ and $p(s)$ must satisfy the steady-state of equations \eqref{eq:model}.
+Directional derivatives $\frac{d}{ds}$ along the diagram require the calculation of a vector that is tangent to the diagram (see Supplementary \ref{appendix:tangent-fields}).
 The determinant approaching zero along the diagram means that the dynamics of the system are slowing down, which is an important indicator for the onset of a transition between qualitative behaviours.
 Furthermore, the slowing down must necessarily be followed by a breakdown of stability; for this to be true it is sufficient \textit{but not necessary} to require that the determinant cross zero with a finite slope, meaning that its directional derivative along the diagram $\frac{d}{ds}\Det$ is not zero.
+This is the non-degeneracy condition.
 The set of predicted values for the control condition $\predictions(\theta)\subset\Reals$ at which bifurcations occur are defined as

-A proof of how the conditions \eqref{eq:predictions} are sufficient but not necessary for local bifurcations is detailed in Appendix \ref{appendix:conditions}.
+A proof of how the conditions \eqref{eq:predictions} are necessary and sufficient for static non-degenerate bifurcations is detailed in Supplementary \ref{appendix:conditions}.
 The most common bifurcations between steady states, not including limit cycles, are saddle-nodes and pitchforks \cite{Haragus2011LocalSystems}.
 Saddle-node bifurcations, which often appear in pairs (Figure \ref{fig:saddle-node}) are defined by stable and unstable fixed points meeting and disappearing.
-Pitchfork bifurcations are special cases of the saddle-node where a single steady state splits into two stable and one unstable steady state (Figure \ref{fig:pitchfork}).
+Pitchfork bifurcations occur where a single steady state splits into two stable and one unstable steady state (Figure \ref{fig:pitchfork} shows an \textit{imperfect} pitchfork; a \textit{perfect} pitchfork arises when $\theta_1=0$).
 To illustrate these bifurcations, we define minimal models (Figure \ref{fig:minimal-models}) that span the space of saddle-node and pitchforks, where indeed zero crossings in the determinant with a finite slope define the set of prediction $\predictions(\theta)$.
 The location of these crossings in general may not match the targets $\targets$.

 For a given set of parameters $\theta$ one could compute the set of predicted bifurcations $\predictions(\theta)$ using parameter continuation methods \cite{Veltz2020BifurcationKit.jl,Farrell2016TheDiagrams}.
 Our goal is to find optimal parameters $\theta^*$ that match predictions $\predictions(\theta^*)$ to specified targets $\targets$.
 We must design a suitable cost function $\loss$ so that